lettucecfd/NATriuM/README.rst

 NATriuM is a high-order finite element lattice Boltzmann solver based on deal.ii
 ----------------------------------------------------------------------

-**This code is the result of two subsequent PhD projects, but the authors are not within academia any more.
-Therefore, is it most likely that we will not answer your questions.**
+**This code is the result of two subsequent PhD projects, but the authors are no longer in academia.
+Therefore, it is very likely that we will not answer your questions, but you are still welcome to do so.
+Keep in mind that the code is still in a rather early stage.**

 It features 2D and 3D unstructured grids and provides two streaming techniques: